Try a lighter potato salad with loads of flavour and a combination of prebiotics and probiotics to support healthy gut flora.

 Why add a pinch of salt?
 Salt will enable the water to boil to a higher temperature, which results in a creamier texture as the potato’s starch is cooked more thoroughly.
 Furthermore, the salt can flavour the potatoes a smidgin.

 Once cooked, drain the potatoes immediately to prevent them becoming too soggy.
 Set aside to cool ready for potato salad assemble.
-Or enjoy your freshly boiled potatoes any number of ways—up to you!
+Or enjoy your freshly boiled potatoes in any number of ways—up to you!

 Greek Yogurt Potato Salad